Reviews You Can Rely On

 Our Verdict

 In our extensive testing of a select group of the world's best pocket knives, we found the Kershaw Leek to represent the cream of the crop at a reasonable price.
-Our test included less expensive knives, knives ready for more aggressive usage, and knives designed specifically for backpacking or climbing, but none struck the value balance as well as the Leek.
-We granted the Leek an award in consideration for its usefulness, durability, and reasonable price.
+Our test included less expensive knives, knives ready for more aggressive usage, and knives designed specifically for backpacking or climbing.
+But none struck the balance of price and performance as well as the Leek: it is sleek, useful, durable, and altogether reasonably priced.

 REASONS TO BUY